refinedev/refine/documentation/docs/api-reference/core/hooks/authentication/useRegister.md

 ## Error handling

-Since the methods of `authProvider` always return a resolved promise, you can handle errors by using the `success` value in the response.
+Since the methods of `authProvider` always return a resolved promise, you can handle errors by using the `success` value in the response:

 ```tsx
 import { useRegister } from "@refinedev/core";